davidwilliam/swhe-image/README.md

 # SWHE Image Encryption
-Ruby code for an SWHE for Image Processing
+Ruby code for an SWHE for Image Processing by By David W. H. A. da Silva (dhonorio@uccs.edu)

 ## Requirements